DEXTROSE- dextrose monohydrate injection, solution

 If an adverse reaction does occur, discontinue the infusion, evaluate the patient, institute appropriate therapeutic countermeasures and save the remainder of the fluid for examination if deemed necessary.

-The maximum rate at which dextrose can be infused without producing glycosuria is 0.5 g/kg of body weight/hr.
+The maximum rate at which dextrose can be infused without producing glycosuria is 0.5 g/kg of body weight/hour.
 About 95% of the dextrose is retained when infused at a rate of 0.8 g/kg/hr.

-50% and 70% Dextrose Injection, USP are supplied as follows:
+50% Dextrose Injection, USP is supplied in single-dose containers as follows: